heremaps/here-data-sdk-typescript/docs/examples/nodejs-read-versioned-layer.md

 2. Do one of the following:

-   - (For partitions with the HERE tile scheme) To get partition metadata using the platform Metadata Service:
+   - (For partitions with the HERE tile scheme) To get partition metadata using the Metadata Service API:

      1. Create the `QuadKeyPartitionsRequest` object with the version number of the layer for which you want to get the metadata, the quadkey, and the number of child partitions (from 0 to 4).